-The Public Meeting will be held to review the Request for Determination of Applicability submitted tenance repairs to the seawall at 11 Broadway A copy of the filing may be reviewed at City Hall, Department of Pla and Development, 500 accordance with Sectio 34-215 of Chapter 34 (Zoning) of the Code of Ordinances, City of Chekea Massachusetts that a Public Hearing of the Cheken Plan Board will be held on Tuesday, May 22, 2018 Chelsea City Hall - Room 305 - Conference Room Chelsea City Council has referred an ordinance regarding zoning provisions on off-street parking spaces to the Chelsea Planning Board for a recommendation That Chapter 34, Article
+The Public Meeting will be held to review the Request for Determination of Applicability submitted tenance repairs to the seawall at 11 Broadway A copy of the filing may be reviewed at Gty Hall, Department of Pla and Development, 500 during City Hall busi

+NOTICE OF HEARING Zoning Amendments Notice is hereby given in accordance with Sectio 34-215 of Chapter 34 (Zoning) of the Code of Ordinances, City of Chekea Massachusetts that a Public Hearing of the Cheken Plan Board will be held on Tuesday, May 22, 2018 6:00 p.m.
+Chelsea City Hall - Room 305 - Conference Room section may be reduced section may be reduced only by 10% upon the issuance of a special permit by the zoning board of appeals.

+Chelsea City Council has referred an ordinance regarding zoning provisions on off-street parking spaces to the Chelsea Planning Board for a recommendation which includes: